 Because our natural reward system is tied to conditioning and learning (much like Pavlov’s dog), drug use also hijacks our motivations.
-At first, drug use may simply prime the brain for more drug use and long-term dependence, but it is not until full physical dependence and emotional dependence is active that our motivations are entirely drug-related.
+At first, drug use may prime the brain for more drug use and long-term dependence, but it is not until full physical dependence, and emotional dependence is active that our motivations are entirely drug-related.

 Addiction and Willpower

 For example, chronic pain patients are far more likely to develop an addiction to morphine or other opioids than someone who does not have such steady access to them.
-Someone living under harsher conditions is more likely to turn to drugs as a way to provide emotional relief from extreme stress and depression.
+Someone living under harsher conditions is more likely to turn to drugs to provide emotional relief from extreme stress and depression.
 And someone with a genetic inclination towards alcoholism may develop an addiction to booze far faster than their peers.

 The choice does matter, to a degree.
 Before an addiction develops, someone using drugs has the choice to stop after a single hit.
 However, that does not mean it is an easy choice.
-A single hit of cocaine can prime the brain for further usage, and since a drug addiction often develops when we are at our most emotionally vulnerable, many people simply make the wrong choices early on.
+A single hit of cocaine can prime the brain for further usage, and since a drug addiction often develops when we are most emotionally vulnerable, many people make the wrong choices early on.

 Once the dependence begins, the choice becomes entirely irrelevant.
 Stopping is not a matter of choosing to stop – instead, addiction treatment becomes necessary.